benedekrozemberczki/datasets/README.md

 ### Description
 <p align="justify">
-These datasets used for node classification and transfer learning are Twitch user-user networks of gamers who stream in a certain language.
-Nodes are the users themselves and the links are mutual friendships between them.
-Vertex features are extracted based on the games played and liked, location and streaming habits.
-Datasets share the same set of node features, this makes transfer learning across networks possible.
-These social networks were collected in May 2018.
-The supervised task related to these networks is binary node classification - one has to predict whether a streamer uses explicit language.</p>
+A social network of Twitch users which was collected from the public API in Spring 2018.
+Nodes are Twitch users and edges are mutual follower relationships between them.
+The graph forms a single strongly connected component without missing attributes.
+The machine learning tasks related to the graph are count data regression and node classification.
+There are 6 specific tasks:</p>

+- Explicit content streamer identification.
+- Broadcaster language prediction.
+- User lifetime estimation.
+- Churn prediction.
+- Affiliate status identification.
+- View count estimation.

 ### Links